DataONEorg/k8s-cluster/postgres/postgres.md

 validatingwebhookconfiguration.admissionregistration.k8s.io/cnpg-validating-webhook-configuration serverside-applied
 ```

 Now, the `cnpg-controller-manager-7fffcb6d86-6hphr` pod seems to have started and is running successfully.
+Because CNPG 1.27.0 was released the day I was doing all of this, I also now see that the successful install via `kubectl cnpg` was for version 1.27.0, whereas the failure was for version 1.26.1, so that could have been the difference.

 ## Use of the operator